southwick-associates/implan/github-vignettes/sector-update.md

 #> [1] TRUE
 ```

-We need the 536 sectoring scheme for the update:
+We need the 536 sectoring scheme for the update, an example of which has
+been included in this package:

 ``` r
 data("category_to_sector536")